wbrozonowicz/wbrozonowicz.github.io/_posts/2021-11-29-vba-filters.md

 End Sub
 ```

-The last step is to use previously crested Sub in project.
+The last step is to use previously created Sub in project.
 We will call it from another Sub "setFilters":

 {% include code-header.html %}
 ```vb